 Note:

-- Every person or business owners operating and transacting in multiple states are liable to take up registration separately for each of the States where he has a business operation and is liable to pay GST.
+• Every person or business owner operating and transacting in multiple states is liable to take up registration separately for each of the States where he has a business operation and is liable to pay GST.

-- Every person or business owners who are operating under different business either in same state or multiple states are liable to take up registration separately for each business activity and each state where he has a business operation and is liable to pay GST.
+• Every person or business owner who is operating under a different business either in the same state or multiple states is liable to take up registration separately for each business activity and each state where he has a business operation and is liable to pay GST.

 Who need not get registered under GST?